Last Updated on July 7, 2023 by Rebecca Lake

 Sinking Fund vs. Emergency Fund

 A sinking fund is for money that you save toward planned expenses.
-An emergency fund is designed to hold the money you save for the unplanned and unexpected.
+An emergency fund is designed to hold the money you save for an unplanned expense.

 For example, say you get laid off from work.
 You could draw on your emergency fund to cover your basic living expenses until you find a new job.

-Or say that your cat swallows part of a shoelace and needs emergency surgery.
+Or say that your cat swallows part of a shoelace and needs life-saving surgery.
 You could tap your emergency savings to cover the vet bills.

 An emergency fund is a financial safety net that’s designed for ‘what-if’ scenarios.
 A sinking fund is meant to help you avoid having to scramble to come up with the money for planned expenses.

 Keeping sinking funds and emergency funds separate is a smart idea.
-When you use your emergency fund to pay sinking fund expenses, you run the risk of being low on cash when a true emergency comes along.
+When you use your emergency fund to pay sinking fund expenses, you risk being low on cash when a true emergency comes along.

 - Save for specific goals.
 Sinking funds allow you to fine-tune your financial goals and break a larger savings target into smaller savings buckets.